 With Foleon, every Foleon Doc you create is part of a project.
 Each project has its own settings: a hostname, Google Analytics code, and default logos.
 These settings apply to every Foleon Doc within a project.

-On your dashboard, you’ll find a button to your projects on the left sidebar.
+On your dashboard, you’ll find a button for your projects on the left sidebar.

 All project settings explained